JacobFV/Scattered-AGI-Ideas/meditating-on-ai.md

 # Meditating on AI

+## 12 October 2020

+What if my ASI was on public display?
+While only a few could "control" it, its actions would be viewable for everyone on the internet.

 ## 7 October 2020

 I've been reading a lot about the brain recently.
 I will write more about that soon.
 Essentially, it's about sheep and wolves (and hunters) routing information.
 Thinking directly in terms of information, I imagine conservative energy/information loops flowing from the brain through the environment back into the brain.
 The mind attenmpts to minimize free energy by dissipating it as entropy or expelling/diverting information to subcircuits and the environment.
 At the same time, the environment produces energy/information that the brain works to minimize.
 Excitatory neurons route information, while inhibitory neurons *kind of* block information flow.